 There are several different ways that metal is formed into specific shapes so that they can be used as parts for machines, devices, structures, and more.
 One of the more popular is called deep draw metal stamping.
-You will find this method being used around the world, but what is deep draw stamping, and how does it work?
+You will find this method being used around the world, but what is deep drawing, and how does it work?

 What is Deep Draw Stamping?